aws-samples/rag-chatbot-with-bedrock-opensearch-and-document-summaries-in-govcloud/README.md

 /cloudformation/chatbot_demo_cfn.yml

 - Resource BedrockGuardrail FiltersConfig sets the strength for each type of content filter.
 Additional information on the Bedrock Guardrails filter config is available in the AWS documentation at https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-properties-bedrock-guardrail-contentfilterconfig.html
+- Parameter BedrockGuardrailsBlockMessage sets the message given to the user if Bedrock Guardrails blocks the input or output.

 /containers/streamlit/chat.py